bbamzi/Araba_Database/README.md

 # Araba_Database
-This is a script written to work with the data submitted via google sheets
+This is a script written to work on dataframe extracted from Google sheet for my church's Database